We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 Chemical engineers are generally in high demand in chemical manufacturing, biochemical engineering, energy, biotechnology and pharmaceuticals, environmental engineering and materials science.

-Aspiring chemical engineers will need maths, chemistry, engineering science and design skills knowledge, as well analytical acumen and attention to detail.
+Aspiring chemical engineers will need maths, chemistry, engineering science and design skills knowledge, as well as analytical acumen and attention to detail.

 Chemical engineers have a diverse range of job opportunities, including process engineer, product development engineer, project manager, research scientist and quality control.